 How Exercise Boosts Your Immune System

-Whatever your pre-pandemic fitness routine was, it’s more than likely you experienced some disruptions over the past year and a half.
+Whatever your pre-pandemic fitness routine was, it’s more than likely you experienced some disruptions over the past two years.

 The bottom line is, a strong immune system is always your best defense to staying healthy.
 Exercise, which is known to boost your immunity, is more important now than ever before.
 When it comes to staying healthy, moving your body is just as essential as frequent hand washing and social distancing.